 Capacity & Scaling Model

-Flexible production architecture designed for predictable scaling and peak season response across multiple manufacturing sites.
+Flexible scalable crochet kit manufacturing capacity designed for predictable production output, peak season response, and multi-SKU growth across multiple manufacturing sites.

 Base = 50K/month steady-state.
 Surge = +75K/month (activation in 7–14 days).
-Strategic reserve = optional capacity for emergencies/opportunity (mobilization in 21–30 days).
-Maximum monthly capacity varies by SKU complexity and packaging scope.
+Strategic reserve = optional capacity for emergencies or major opportunities (mobilization in 21–30 days).
+Maximum monthly output varies by SKU complexity, component count, and packaging scope.

 Multi-Tier Production Model

-Structured capacity allocation across base operations, surge response, and strategic reserves for predictable scaling and risk management.
+Structured production capacity planning across base operations, surge response, and strategic reserves for predictable scaling and better risk control.

 Base Capacity